nmeunier/controller-ui-demo/README.md

 # Controller Ui

-Controller Ui is a Angular component library for build train cockpit.
+Controller Ui is a Angular component library to build train cockpit.

 This project explain how to use the [Controller Ui]() library.